curl / Docs / Project / TODO

 19.3 Do not use GNU libtool on OpenBSD

-When compiling curl on OpenBSD with "--enable-debug" it will give linking errors when you use GNU libtool.
+When compiling curl on OpenBSD with "--enable-debug" it gives linking errors when you use GNU libtool.
 This can be fixed by using the libtool provided by OpenBSD itself.
 However for this the user always needs to invoke make with "LIBTOOL=/usr/bin/libtool".
 It would be nice if the script could have some magic to detect if this system is an OpenBSD host and then use the OpenBSD libtool instead.

 See https://github.com/curl/curl/issues/5862